How to Save Money on Your Car Insurance

 Regardless of the level of cover you’re after, you can still affect the price you pay by choosing to install a black box, or by becoming a named driver on someone else’s policy.

-You pay for your car insurance in two ways: regular premiums, and voluntary excess.
+You pay for insuring your car in two ways: regular premiums, and voluntary excess.
 The excess is what you pay yourself in the event of a claim, and if you opt to pay a higher excess then, generally speaking, your premiums will go down to the point where your policy ends up cheaper over all.

 Paying Annually Instead of Monthly